Romantics Anonymous (TV series): Cast

+Kentaro Sakaguchi and Song Joong-ki made a cameo appearance with the former as a counselor guest.

 Production

 On March 13, 2024 it was reported that Han Hyo-joo would join the cast of the series as the main lead opposite Shun Oguri.

 On May 31, 2024 in a press release Netflix officially announced the production of a new romance series from Japan with cast and crew from Japan and South Korea.

 Principal photography of the series began in the early March 2024, planned and produced by Yong Film.

-Release and reception
+Release

 Romantics Anonymous was selected for the 'On Screen' section at the 30th Busan International Film Festival, where the first two episodes of the series were screened on September 19, 2025.
 On October 16, the series was made available to stream on Netflix globally.

+Reception

 Within two days of its release, Romantic Anonymous ranked fourth on Netflix Korea’s Top 10 series chart as of October 18, 2025.
 Netflix reported that Romantics Anonymous was the no. 6 TV show in their Top 10 non-English language series for the week of October 13 to October 19.
 Within just a few days of arriving on the platform, the remake garnered 13.5 million hours viewed from 2.1 million viewers.
 The series was most well received in Japan, peaking at number one on the series chart and also charting within the Top 10 in thirteen countries worldwide.